microsoft/AI-For-Beginners/2-Symbolic/README.md

 <img src="images/protege.png" width="70%"/>

-*Web Protégé editor open with Romanov Family ontology*
+*Web Protégé editor open with Romanov Family ontology.
+Screenshot by Dmitry Soshnikov*

 See [FamilyOntology.ipynb](FamilyOntology.ipynb) for an example of using Semantic Web techniques to reason about family relationships.
 We will take a family tree represented in common GEDCOM format, and an ontology of family relationships, and build a graph of all family relationships for given set of individuals.